Giswater/giswater_qgis_plugin/dbmodel/CONTRIBUTING.md

 ## WELCOME TO GISWATER CONTRIBUTORS GUIDE
 Thank you for investing your time in contributing to our project!
-Any contribution you make will be reflected on https://github.com/Giswater/ repos.<br>
+Any contribution you make will be reflected on https://github.com/Giswater/ repos.
 As well as License is GNU-GPL3 the contributions need to be made under same License, it means that it applies the inbound=outbound approach.<br>

 In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.<br>

 ## TABLE OF CONTENTS
 1- New contribution.<br>
-2- Create a new issue.<br>
+2- Working with issues.<br>
-3- Make new contribution.<br>
+3- Make new code contribution.<br>
 4- Contributors list.<br>

+## WORKING WITH ISSUES

-## Create a new issue
+### Create a new issue:
 If you spot a problem with the docs, search if an issue already exists.
 If a related issue doesn't exist, you can open a new issue using a relevant issue form..<br>

-### Solve an issue
+### Solve an issue:
 Scan through our existing issues to find one that interests you.
 You can narrow down the search using labels as filters.
 See Labels for more information.
 As a general rule, we don’t assign issues to anyone.
 If you find an issue to work on, you are welcome to open a PR with a fix..<br>

-## MAKE NEW CONTRIBUTION
+## MAKE NEW CODE CONTRIBUTION
 To get an overview of the project, read the README.
 Here are some resources to help you get started with open source contributions.<br>

 ### Finding ways to contribute with project: